david-garcia-garcia/netphp/README.md

 # netphp

+UPDATE: The 2.x version of NetPHP does not need anymore to the NetPHP binaries as COM components.

+Just drop the NetPhP binary in your PHP installation folder!

 Using .Net code from PHP needs not to be a nightmare any more!
 Built upon the com_dotnet extension this library allows you to easily integrate your .Net code into any PHP application.